Dositeo Rodríguez: Judicial procedure and acquittal

 In June 2015, a judge charged Dositeo Rodríguez for his management as patron of the "Fundación Camilo José Cela" in a case investigating possible embezzlement, fraud and misappropriation of several people linked to the foundation.
-He testified in instruction as a defendant in court on 23 July 2015 pleading his innocence.
+Rodríguez testified in instruction as a defendant in court on 23 July 2015 pleading his innocence.
 The trial was held before the Provincial Court of A Coruña on 1 April 2019 and the prosecution asked for four and a half years in prison, the same as for his daughter, Covadonga Rodríguez, also charged for the same crimes.

 On 22 January 2020, all the defendants were acquitted.

 Personal life and death

 He had four children with his wife.

-In March 2020, Rodríguez traveled with his wife to Lloret de Mar, in Catalonia, on a trip organized by IMSERSO.
-It was there he was infected with COVID-19 during the pandemic in Spain, being diagnosed when he returned to Galicia.
-Two days after being admitted to the ICU of the Complexo Hospitalario Universitario of Santiago de Compostela, he succumbed the infection on 27 March, at the age of 84.
+In March 2020, Rodríguez traveled with his wife to Lloret de Mar, in Catalonia, on a trip organized by the Spanish Institute for the Elderly and Social Services (IMSERSO).
+It was there he was infected with COVID-19 during the COVID-19 pandemic in Spain, being diagnosed when he returned to Galicia.
+Two days after being admitted to the ICU of the Complexo Hospitalario Universitario of Santiago de Compostela, he succumbed to the infection on 27 March, at the age of 84.